-Courts & Fees.
-11 Hard courts (4 with lights); of those, 11 are near the reception center and managed by the Pavel & Blackwood group, the remaining 8 scattered among the various clusters of lodging.
+Court Complex.
+11 Hard courts (4 with lights); of those, 7 are near the reception center, the remaining 4 scattered among the various clusters of lodging.
 Court fees: Included in the resort fee.

 Beach.
 The 2½-mile-long boulevard of sand bordering one side of the property is one of the world's foremost shelling beaches.